Presentation and Status in Health Basket

 In pregnant women at 24-36 weeks of gestation the most frequently reported adverse reactions were vaccination site pain (41%), headache (31%) and myalgia (27%).
 The majority of local and systemic reactions in maternal participants were mild to moderate in severity and resolved within 2-3 days of onset.

-In individuals 60 years of age and older the most frequently reported adverse reaction was vaccination site pain (11%).
+In individuals 18 years of age and older the most frequently reported adverse reactions were fatigue, vaccination site pain and myalgia.
 The majority of reactions were mild to moderate in severity and resolved within 1-2 days of onset.

 See prescribing information for full details.